ferrilab/bitvec/book/memory-model.md

 ### `Domain`

 The bit domains are still bit slices, and do not offer a way to access the backing memory.
-For operations where raw memory access is required, these enums produce the same domain definitions, but typed for the bare elements rather than their bits.
+For operations where raw memory access is required, this enum produces the same domain definitions, but typed for the bare elements rather than their bits.

-They have the definition
+It has the (rough) definition

 ```rust
 pub enum Domain<'a, M, T>